 Back to JibberJobber – send the email from your mobile device, make contact immediately (which is the first touch-point in your relationship), get the contact record into your contact database, and get ready to follow-up.
 Another benefit of doing this is that your email will likely be short, which means CONCISE, which means it will likely be read.
 See, the pain of typing an email on a mobile device can actually be a benefit!

 Finally, I mentioned my mobile device.
 I’m getting ready to switch to an iPhone.
 My Samsung device was awesome in the store, but once I got out of the store the battery turned out to be a lemon.
 I’ve carried it around for a while but I decided to go Apple.
 I got an iPad a while back and it’s amazing and awesome.
 My default “mobile device” for networking situations like what I’m talking about here is definitely my iPad.
 With a longer battery life and a huge (compared to my phone) screen, I can see a lot more from LinkedIn Profiles, and it’s easier to send emails.
-And it’s pretty easy to find an iPad for a reasonable price - sites like Broadband Genie list detailed buyer’s guides to take you through the cheapest contracts.

 So, LinkedIn on the go.
 If you find yourself on the road and networking, you should probably start to use LinkedIn while you are out.
 I have a friend who has sworn by the mobile LinkedIn app for a few years.
 Incorporate it into your daily activities, and network better!

 This article was written by a guy from a company who is a consumer driven price comparison site for broadband, smartphones and the latest iPad deals.